chayleaf/notnft/NOTES.md

+(based on 1.0.7)

-Documentation wildly differs from the actual code!
+Nftables' documentation wildly differs from the actual code!
 This is a dissection of the code in `parser_json.c`.
-Note that I also had to manually check each type definition/"template" to make sure that the options/fields/keywords supported actually match what's written in the code.
+Note that I also had to manually check each type definition/"template" to make sure that the options/fields/keywords I support actually match what's written in nftables code.

 Q: what the hell is a counter reference/quota reference/synproxy reference/ct timeout reference/ct expectation reference?
 I just use